How to install Go (Golang) on various operating systems

 - Create a directory for your Go workspace, e.g.,

 This setup allows you to manage and run your Go projects effectively.
-After installation, you can start developing Go applications and use tools like go build
+After installation, you can start developing Go applications and use tools like go build, go run, and go get to manage dependencies.

 Published on: Jun 19, 2024, 11:19 PM